bigtimecodersean/bigtimecodersean.github.io/projects.md

 ### [Predicting Heart Disease](https://github.com/bigtimecodersean/Key_Indicators_of_Heart_Disease)

-The aim of this project was to use a variety of ML models to predict a patient's heart disease status (0 or 1), based on a variety of markers (personal and biological), using the Kaggle Heart Disease dataset, located: https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease
+The aim of this project was to use a variety of ML models to predict a patient's heart disease status (0 or 1), based on a variety of markers (personal and biological), using the Kaggle [Heart Disease dataset](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease)

 ### [Predicting Banking Subscription](https://github.com/bigtimecodersean/Banking_Subscription_Prediction)